Williz4/wedding-planner/README.md

 ## Technologies Used

 We used Bootstrap and CSS for structure and styling respectively.
-We used Javascript for the various animations
+We used Javascript, CSS Animate & wow.JS for the various animations.

 ## Support and contact details

 Feel free to contact us our respective emails:

 Wilson Mwangeka -  wilsonmwangeka@gmail.com
-David Mark - markkarikuki17@gmail.com
+David Mark - markkariuki17@gmail.com
 Elaine Nerea - ela.amish@gmail.com
 Brenda Okumu - brenda.okumu2@gmail.com